Dog Training Methods

 There are five main ways to change the behavior of your dog using training:

-• This is our other main training method here at Journey Dog Training.
-If your dog "gets it right," he gets a reward.
-This won't always be treats - we can use almost anything that your dog likes.
+Our Philosophy: This is our other main training method here at Journey Dog.
+If your dog “gets it right,” he gets a reward.
+This doesn’t always have to be treats – we can use almost anything that your dog likes, such as toys or praise.

-3. Positive punishment (giving your dog something bad or doing something unpleasant to your dog so he doesn't do something again).
+What it Means: Giving your dog something bad or doing something unpleasant to your dog so he is less likely to perform a certain behavior again.

 Journey Dog Training primarily uses environmental management, classical conditioning, and positive reinforcement to train our dogs.